-It is common for companies to register domains across multiple registrars.
-This occurs for multiple reasons: different employees may go to different registrars, a registrar may not offer a certain extension creating the need to use a different provider, or a company may try to save money by going to whichever registrar is offering the lowest price at that time.
-Using multiple providers can cause many issues for a company: missed renewals, inconsistent ownership information, varying security standards, etc.
+It common for companies to register domains across multiple registrars.
+This issue occurs for multiple reasons: different employees may go to different registrars; a registrar may not offer a certain extension creating the need to use a different provider, or a company may try to save money by going to whichever registrar is offering the lowest price for a certain extension.

 Domains are often managed by multiple departments within a company.
 The IT team may handle the day-to-day technical management, while the marketing team provides input on when and what new domains need to be registered.
 One key team is often left out of the equation: the legal team.

 With multiple departments being involved in managing domains, the process (or lack thereof) can often be chaotic and inefficient.
-Scenario 1: Someone in the marketing department decides they need a new domain but does not inform the IT team.
+Scenario 1: Someone in the marketing department decides they need a new domain but doesn’t inform the IT team.
 As a result, the domain is not set up with the proper nameservers and DNS records.
 Scenario 2: A new employee comes on board and is tasked with registering new domain names.
-He does not receive proper training and registers the domains at the registrar he used at his previous job even though his current company uses a different registrar.
+He doesn’t receive proper training and registers the domains at the registrar he used at his previous job even though his current company uses a different registrar.

-Create an official Domain Name Policy and Strategy document which will include: who has day-to-day access to the domains, who needs to be informed if domain information is updated, who needs to approve the registration of any new domain, what is the process if an infringing domain is found, etc. Lexsynergy prepares a Domain Name Policy for clients that is tailored to their company’s size, corporate structure, and existing internal procedures.
-Once this document has been finalized, Lexsynergy will help train existing and new employees to ensure all relevant parties are privy to how domains are managed.
+Solution: Create an official Domain Name Policy and properly train existing and new employees.
+Things included in the Domain Name Policy include: who has day-to-day access to the domains, who needs to be informed if a domain information is updated, who needs to approve the registration of any new domain, what is the process if an infringing domain is found, etc. Lexsynergy will help clients prepare a Domain Name Policy that is tailored to their company’s size, corporate structure, and existing internal processes.

-With over 1000 new extensions and over 300 country-code extensions, it can be difficult to know where to begin.
-Domain managers often believe that defensive registrations are never-ending and choose to ignore the issue altogether.
-This can lead to an increase in domain squatting and other forms of online trademark infringement.
+With over 1000 new extensions and over 300 country code extensions, it can be difficult to know where to begin.
+Domain managers often believe that defensive registrations are never-ending and choose to ignore the issue altogether

 As a domain portfolio increases in size, there will be an inevitable cull of unwanted domains.
 A simple deletion of a cheap domain could have a detrimental impact on a business.
 The deleted domain could have been used for infrastructural services or part of an infringement matter unbeknown to the domain administrator.
 It has happened in the past that a business has spent thousands of dollars in recovering a domain name only to let it go a few years later.
 If the domain is linked to key services, such as email, it could have a direct impact on communications not to mention posing a security risk if it is re-registered by a third party.